Blendify/blender-manual/trunk/blender_docs/manual/getting_started/about/community.rst

 The Blender Community
 *********************

-Being freely available from the start, even while closed source, helped considerably for Blender's adoption by the community.
+Being freely available from the start, even while it was closed source, considerably helped Blender's adoption by the community.
 A large, stable, and active community of users has gathered around Blender since 1998.
 The community showed its support for Blender in 2002 when they helped raise €100,000 in seven weeks to enable Blender to go Open Source under